-7.3.3 OBF_Token
+7.4 OBF_Token

+The OBF_Token binds the user's identity to the keying material in the reference points.
 The OBF_Token is a session key, independently generated in the OBF Client as well as in the Authentication Server.

-The OBF_Token is generated by the OBF Client using the security parameters negotiated as part of the bootstrapping process.

-The OBF_Token is used for establishing a secure association between the Connected Device and the Application.
+The OBF_Token is generated by using the security parameters negotiated as part of the bootstrapping process.
+It is used for establishing a secure session between the Connected Device and the Application.
 The timestamp of the OBF_Token is synchronised and controlled by the Authentication Server.